Paridae – Tits & Chickadees

 Sultan Tit Melanochlora sultanea ©Craig Brelsford Website

-Tits [or chickadees if you are American] are the feisty acrobats of the bird world.
+Paridae (Tits, Chickadees & allies) are the feisty acrobats passerines of the bird world.
 These familiar small songbirds tend to be popular wherever they occur, that is over most of Eurasia, Africa and Northern & Central America.
 They live in woodland, nesting in holes in trees but foraging for insects and seeds from the canopy down to the ground.
 These characteristics have allowed many tit species to become common garden birds, using food and nest-boxes provided by humans.

 Most tits are strikingly coloured, often in black and white but sometimes with blues, greens and yellows.
 A few species are drab, notably the Oak and Juniper Titmice of North America which are clad in shades of grey (titmouse derives from Old Scandinavian tittr for a small thing and Saxon máse for small bird but the plural titmice is now well-established).
 The sexes are usually similar but distinguishable, with males averaging larger in size and brighter in colour.
 Juveniles are usually duller and often more yellow in colour than adults.

 Until recently, virtually all tits were placed in the same genus, Parus.
 The two exceptions were two South-East Asian species: the large [nearly Redwing-sized] Sultan Tit with its bright yellow crest, and the Yellow-browed Tit, which looks embarrassingly similar to a leaf warbler until you spot its stubby bill and small crest.
-A DNA study in 1996 rocked the boat by dividing Parus into no fewer than six genera, a change rapidly adopted by the American Ornithologists’ Union but not by all other checklists.
-In addition, several taxonomic splits have been proposed since 1995, potentially adding ten new species, although some have not been widely accepted.
+A DNA study (1996) rocked the boat by dividing Parus into no fewer than six genera, a change rapidly adopted by the American Ornithologists’ Union but not by all other checklists.
+In addition, several taxonomic splits have been proposed since, potentially adding ten new species, although some have not been widely accepted.
+We follow the recently combined AviList, which has taken into account all existing research and opinion and often calls for more DNA research before splitting or lumping further.

 Species List